Development of a structured, turbulent solar wind as a result of interchange reconnection

 The expansion ratio from the solar surface to $12.5R_\odot$ for the parameters of Fig.~\ref{fig:v_400} is around 650 and is independent of the absolute value of the density.
-Thus, projecting a plasma density of around $1.5\times 10^4/cm^3$ from PSP at $12.5R_\odot$ yields $n_0=1.0\times 10^7/cm^3$ with a required $B_{r0}=0.57G$ to produce $v_{Ar0}=400km/s$.
-Taking $B_0=3.5G$, the resulting total Alfv\'en speed at the surface is $v_{A0}=2400km/s$.
-This value of the surface density is consistent with coronal hole measurements at modest distances up in the corona \citep{Cranmer09}.
-An important point to note is that the reduction in the strength of the reconnecting component of the magnetic field and associated density reduction do not impact the energetics of the wind drive since the asymptotic wind speed is controlled solely by the magnetic energy released per particle, which is given by $B_{r0}^2/4\pi\rho_0=v_{Ar0}^2$ and is unchanged by the reduction in $B_{r0}$ and $\rho_0=m_in_0$.
+Thus, projecting a plasma density of around $1.5\times 10^4/cm^3$ from PSP at $12.5R_\odot$ yields $n_0=1.0\times 10^7/cm^3$.
+This is $1\%$ density processed at the reconnection site, which is consistent with the discussion of the previous discussion of the escape fraction.
+Taking $B_0=3.5G$, the resulting total Alfv\'en speed associated with the escaping fraction is $v_{A0}=2400km/s$.

 In Fig.~\ref{fig:n_B} we show the profiles of the plasma density $n$ (solid) and $B$ (dashed) from 1-12.5$R_\odot$ starting from $n_0=1.0\times 10^7/cm^3$ and $B_0=3.5G$ at the solar surface.
 Shown in Fig.~\ref{fig:v_vA_cs} are the profiles of the velocity $v$, the Alfv\'en speed $V_A$ (based on the total magnetic field) and the sound speed $C_s$ for $n$ and $B$ given in Fig.~\ref{fig:n_B} with $v_0=400km/s$ and $v_{A0}=2400km/s$.
 The velocity $v$ exceeds the sound speed $C_s$ over the entire profile while the Alfv\'en point where $v=V_A$ is just below $3R_\odot$, well below the value of $8R_\odot$ typically found in Alfv\'en wave heating models \citep{McKenzie95}.
 On the other hand, there is some observational data from UVCS suggesting that proton outflow velocities from coronal holes reaches 200-300$km/s$ low in the corona \citep{Bemporad17}.